Butler, Missouri

-Butler is a city in Bates County, Missouri, United States and is part of the Kansas City metropolitan area.
-The population was 4,219 at the 2010 census.
-The county seat of Bates County, the city is named for William Orlando Butler, a noted American military and political figure of the early and mid-19th century.
-It is located approximately 50 mi south of Kansas City, Missouri on U.S. Route 71-Interstate 49.
+Butler is a city in and the county seat of Bates County, Missouri, United States and is part of the Kansas City metropolitan area.
+The population was 4,220 at the 2020 census.
+The city is named for William Orlando Butler, an American military and political figure of the early and mid-19th century.
+It is located approximately 50 mi south of Kansas City, Missouri on Interstate 49.

 History

-When originally laid out in April 1852, Butler was a short distance from its current location, with John C. Kennett being recognized as the first settler to build a home.
+When laid out in April 1852, Butler was a short distance from its modern location, with John C. Kennett being recognized as the first settler to build a home.
 The plat for Butler was filed in August, 1853 and consisted of five lots on fifty-five acres of donated land.
 The first county seat for Bates County was Papinville.

 After a large portion of the county was split off to form Vernon County in 1855, Papinville was no longer near the geographic center, and Butler was selected in 1856 as the county seat.
 County officials shortly thereafter selected the contracting firm of Fitzpatrick & Hurt to construct a fifty-by-fifty foot brick courthouse at a cost of $5,000.
 This building served the county until being gutted by fire in 1861.
 The year 1856 also saw the establishment of Butler's first general mercantile store was established in 1856, with several others following in the years prior to the Civil War's outbreak in 1861.